-Small, simple changes can add up to huge transformations.
+Small, simple changes towards better nutrition can add up to huge transformations.
 In turn, these can lead to even bigger convictions.
-This is why I’m such a big fan of the Prove It Challenge as a launching pad.
+This is why I’m such a big fan of the Ready Set Wellness pack as a launching pad.

 Can protocols targeted to a rarefied population be effective?
 Absolutely.
 But when most people with a lifetime of radically different food habits & ill health are faced with stringent cleanses, detoxes, complex and/or foreign food choices, etc – more often than not, it’s “deer in the headlights” time.
 Is THAT what it takes to be healthy?
 If so, they’re not buying.
 And I can’t blame them.